MovingPicture allows documentary and industrial filmmakers to pan and zoom on high resolution images (up to 8,000 by 8,000 pixels), ala "Ken Burns."

 High resolution images - Handles images up to 8,000 by 8,000 pixels with 32-bit full color sub-pixel rendering and alpha channel support.

 Truly cross-platform - Works in PAL, NTSC, SD, HD, and 24P.
-MovingPicture is available on all popular platforms: Windows (2000, XP, 7, 10) and Macintosh OS X. You can even offline on one platform and seamlessly online on another.
+MovingPicture is available on all popular platforms: Windows (2000, XP, 7, 10) and Macintosh OS X (up to Catalina).
+You can even offline on one platform and seamlessly online on another.

 Advanced features - Motion blur, mulitple processor support, contrast/brightness controls, and automatic video-safe color adjustment.